LaszloLueck/RegionalWeather/README.md

 Explanations follows, too tired atm.

 ## Changes
+### 2021-03-26
+Next update is here.
+This update contains a change in logging concept.
+So far, logging has only been done via the console with standard .NET board resources.
+The Docker container is started in such a way that after a log size of 200 KB the oldest entries are lost (log rotation).
+However, if errors occurred, this means that you have no way of tracking them if the log limit is exceeded.
+Now you could also write the logs to files, which makes the search for certain entries complicated.
+That's why I rewritten the application so that log entries are also written to Elasticsearch.

+Why?

+Elasticsearch is already in use for storing weather data and it is a powerful search index for searching over large amounts of data.

 ### 2021-03-08
 Today comes a big update.
 - A bunch of dependency bumps to current versions